aloush-ali-gharib/VaD-isomir-identification/README.md

 >
 > This repository displays a proprietary scientific architecture and methodological framework. **Unauthorized replication, imitation, or derivative utilization of the specific scientific concepts, hierarchical logic, or pipeline architectures contained herein is strictly prohibited.**
 >
 > Any attempt to reconstruct this logic or present these specific conceptual workflows as independent or original work will be considered a direct violation of international academic integrity, ethical research standards, and copyright laws.
-This repository serves as a **closed-reference technical portfolio demonstration only**; the methodology, prior art, and algorithmic hierarchies displayed are the exclusive intellectual property of **Sourabh Kamawat, Ali Gharib Gharib, Vidit Zainith**.
+This repository serves as a **closed-reference technical portfolio demonstration only**; the methodology, prior art, and algorithmic hierarchies displayed are the exclusive intellectual property of **Sourabh Kumawat, Ali Gharib Gharib, Vidit Zainith**.

 ## 📁 Repository Structure